-Final exams or approved final projects are required in all academic courses.
+Final exams or approved final projects are required to be given in all academic courses.
 Students receive a Finals Week Information Sheet, which provides student guidelines and GCA expectations for the week, as well as the Finals Week Test Schedule.

-- 1. Final exams will not be given before the scheduled time, without prior approval from the Principal. - 2.
-A student exempting an exam is responsible to verify the exemption before the exam is given. - No students are eligible for exemption from first-semester exams for full-year courses.

-- Seniors taking a semester course may exempt that exam if they meet comparable requirements. - For second-semester exams, only seniors are eligible to exempt final exams in any and all courses (with the exception of AP and Bible courses) in which they have maintained an A+, A, or A- average during each quarter for the school year, and continue to have an A+, A, or A- average in those same courses at the end of the last nine-week grading period of the school year.
-Seniors must confirm each of their exemptions with their teachers two (2) days prior to the start of final exams. - Any ninth-, tenth-, or eleventh-grade student (or eighth-grade student taking Algebra I) who has maintained an A+, A, or A- in all courses for each nine-week grading period of the school year and continues to have an A+, A, or A- in all courses at the end of the last nine-week grading period of the school year may choose to exempt one final exam of the student's choice with the exception of AP or Bible courses. - These students will be given an exemption card which must be presented to the teacher of the course for which they have chosen to exempt the exam.
-The teacher will sign the card to approve the exemption, and the student must then submit the exemption card to the school office.
-In the event of a lost or misplaced exemption card, the card will not be replaced under any circumstance, and the student therefore will be unable to exempt an exam. - 3.
-GCA provides one (1) make-up day for those students who miss an exam due to an excused absence.
+- 1. All students must attend their exam on its designated date and time unless they are ill or have a family emergency (family vacations/travel are not considered emergencies). - 2.
+Final exams will not be given before the scheduled time, without prior approval from the Administration. - 3.
+High school exams may be exempted in the following circumstances and following these guidelines (middle school students are not eligible to exempt any exams): - Students may only exempt first-semester exams for semester courses. - For second-semester exams, only juniors and seniors are eligible to exempt final exams in any and all courses (with the exception of AP) in which they have maintained a 93 percent or above during each quarter of the school year.
+These students must confirm each of their exemptions with their teachers two (2) days prior to the start of final exams.
+This higher standard ensures the integrity of our academic program. - For second-semester exams, freshmen and sophomores who have maintained the higher standard of 93 percent or above in all classes during each quarter of the school year may exempt one of these final exams. - These students will be given an exemption card which must be presented to the teacher of the course for which they have chosen to exempt the exam.
+The teacher will sign the card to verify the exemption, and the student must then submit the exemption card to the MS/HS Office.
+In the event of a lost or misplaced exemption card, the card may not be replaced. - 4.
+GCA provides a make-up day for those students who miss an exam due to an excused absence.
 Students will be notified of the make-up date.
-However, it is the responsibility of the student to make arrangements to take the missed exam.
-Failure to make these arrangements will result in the grade of "F" (0%) for the exam. - 4.
-An unexcused absence for a final exam may not be made up and will result in the grade of "F" (0%) for the exam. - 5.
-Parents should refrain from scheduling any vacations or doctor appointments during exam week.
+Failure to make up the exam will result in the grade of "F" (0%) for the exam.